SeanKilleen/seankilleen.github.io/_posts/2022-10-03-analyzing-va-townhall-comments.md

 ## Now for Some Analysis!

 Just getting started on that part. :smile: let me know what you want to see!
+I'd love to hear anything you're able to find out in your own analysis, too.

 * I have 55,000 comments in the DB.
 * Of those, 11,342 have a subject that includes `support`, 18,323 have a subject that includes `oppose`, 26,075 have both words and 240 have neither.